 Buying or selling, homes are an investment.
 If you’re working with someone you don’t trust, the process can be costly, time-consuming, and energy-draining.

-There are a lot of realtors.
-Plain and simple.
+Plain and simple, there are a lot of realtors.
 The good news for you is that you get a choice of who you hire.

-You do not have to work with the first realtor you work with.
+You do not have to work with the first person you choose.

-If you do not connect with your realtor, you are not obligated to work with them.
-The home purchase or selling process can take months so you want to work with someone you like and can stand for a couple of weeks.
-Hey, we're just being honest.
+If you do not connect with your realtor, you may not be obligated to work with them.
+The home purchase or selling process can take months so you want to work with someone you like and connect with.

 Questions For Your Realtor If You're Buying A Home